Run a ScalarDL Application Through ScalarDL Ledger

 Ledger relies on the Consensus Commit transaction manager of ScalarDB to manage transactions.
 The transaction manager is responsible for guaranteeing the isolation property of transactions, which is crucial for ensuring the consistency and correctness of transactions.

 You can configure the isolation level of Ledger as follows.
-If you are unsure about which isolation level to use, use SERIALIZABLE
+If you are unsure about which isolation level to use, use SERIALIZABLE.

 - In the Ledger configuration, set